SAS-DHRH/raspberry-pi/kiosk/Chromium-X11.md

 Similarly, the mouse functions are active, although the cursor is disabled and not visible on screen.

-### Autorefresh
+### Autorefresh/Autoreset

-If the display content needs to be refreshed regularly e.g. to fetch and display realtime data:
+If the display content needs to be regularly refreshed (e.g. to fetch and display realtime data) or reset (e.g. to a specific URL):

-* Timed autorefresh can be scheduled with a cron job and using `xdotool`, a command line tool with which keyboard input like the shift+ctrl+r or shift+F5 hotkeys can be programatically simulated.
+* Timed autorefresh/autoreset can be scheduled with a cron job and using `xdotool`, a command line tool with which keyboard input like the shift+ctrl+r or shift+F5 hotkeys can be programatically simulated.

-* With timed autorefresh that depends on user activity/inactivity, such as at regular intervals but only refresh if the kiosk display is not being used (so as not to interrupt browsing) or to return the display to home page after a period of idleness, this is best achieved with javascript e.g. a Chrome exetension or built into the web site/app.
-But be very careful with Chrome extensions - only install from a trusted developer, or safer still, write your own extension.
+* Where timed autorefresh/autoreset depends on a period of user inactivity, it is best achieved with JavaScript, either implemented as a Chrome exetension or built into the web site/app.
+Be very careful with Chrome extensions - only install from a trusted developer.

 ### Display content/webpages